itn-trust/itn-did-spec/README.md

 ## Terminology

-1. ITN - Integrated Trust Network
+1. Integrated Trust Network (ITN) is a block-chain based, protocol-agnostic, federated network delivering decentralized identity services for a new generation of secure digital commerce.
+ITN provides decentralized digital infrastructure as the required core trust services of governance, authority, identity, & assurance for multi-party business ecosystems.
-2. EDV - Encrypted Data Vault
+2. Encrypted Data Vault (EDV) for document storage.
-3. CAS - Content Addressable Storage
+3. Content Addressable Storage (CAS) is an append-only implementation of a Postgres DB with content-addressable hashes and replication between ITN Nodes.
-4. DLT - Distributed Ledger Network
+4. Distributed Ledger Technology (DLT) (also called a distributed ledger or shared ledger) is the consensus of replicated, shared, and synchronized digital data that is geographically spread (distributed) across many sites, countries, or institutions.
+A distributed ledger requires peer-to-peer network and consensus algorithms to ensure the ledger is reliably replicated across nodes.
+Blockchains are the most well-known example.
-5. DID - Decentralized Identifier
+5. Decentralized Identifier (DID) is a globally unique identifier that can be resolved to a DID Document, or de-referenced on a specific distributed ledger network, much like a URL on the Internet.
-6. VC - Verifiable Credentials
+6. Verifiable Credential (VC) is a tamper-evident credential that has authorship that can be cryptographically verified.
+Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
-7. VP - Verifiable Presentations
+7. Verifiable Presentation (VP) is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.

 ## DID ITN Method Specification